 Further afield, Ballycroy National Park comprises some 11,000 hectares of Atlantic blanket bog and mountainous terrain, covering a vast uninhabited and unspoilt wilderness dominated by the Nephin Beg mountain range.
 It includes a visitor centre located about 30km from Achill Sound (directions available on the Ballycroy National Park website).

 Achill Island, on Ireland’s wild Atlantic coast, boasts a 9-hole links course in a spectacular location on the sandybanks in Keel.
 This golf course is open to the public, with reasonable green fees and also a weekly rate available for holiday makers.
 Listings of golf facilities on Achill are offered in our Directory of Providers.
-A pitch and putt course is available in The Valley, while for fun there is a crazy golf course at the Chalet restaurant in Keel.
+For fun there is a crazy golf course at the Chalet restaurant in Keel.
 The village of Mulranny, 20km from Achill, offers another 9-hole links course in a magnificent coastal setting.
 Indeed, Achill provides an excellent holiday location for a golfing break in the west of Ireland, offering easy access too to the 18-hole championship course at Westport and the highly-regarded 18-hole course at Carne, Belmullet, in north Mayo.

 Horse riding is available on Achill Island seasonally.
 Gallop through the surf on Keel Beach or enjoy a leisurely trek in the hills, saddle up!